Skip to Main Content

 More information about the software, including tutorials and guides, is available below.

-If you have a disability or dyslexia and you are registered with Disability Advice, you can book an appointment with the Learning Support Officer (Disability and Dyslexia) for support and training on the assistive software.
-You can also access Library support for disabled and dyslexic users.
+If you have a disability or dyslexia you can book an appointment with the Library Disability Support Team for support and training on the assistive software.
+See the Library Disability Support webpage for more information and support.

 If you are not registered with Disability Advice, please contact the Library for IT support.